Home » Automobile engg » Types of Car Jacks & Their Uses Explained with Pictures [PDF]

 Safety Precautions of Car Jacks

-1. Be assured that you are only using the car jack to lift the car off the ground, not to use it for long periods of time.
+1. Be assured that you are only using the car jack to lift the car off the ground, not to use it for long periods.

 2. Remember to use a jack stand when you are working under the vehicle.
 If you are only using one jack, this is not enough.
 The car jack is only secure when turning the wheel.